xiaoqie007/regular-investing-in-box/docs/en/README.md

 >Most people are clearly (short-term) trend investors, because the bull market was obviously the reason they entered the market!
 But as soon as they get trapped by the falling prices in the bear market, they suddenly become value investors!

 So, in most situations, people who mention the concept of value investing to you actually only became value investors after getting trapped in the market.
-I can also guarantee to you that once the market picks up, they will suddenly turn into what they would call trend investors.
+I can also guarantee/ˌgarənˈtē/ to you that once the market picks up, they will suddenly turn into what they would call trend investors.

-This is truly a fascinating phenomenon.
-They completely fail to understand that the huge loss and awkward situation that they are facing are entirely due to having a different perspective.
+This is truly a fascinating/ˈfasəˌnātiNG/ phenomenon/-nən,fəˈnäməˌnän/.
+They completely fail to understand that the huge loss and awkward/ˈôkwərd/ situation that they are facing are entirely due to having a different perspective.
 Even sadder is that these people, who use the short term as the basis for their decisions, also don't know that they have no way of understanding the free and correct advice on the market that is available from those most successful investors who can be blindly followed.
 And it's all due to a different perspective!
 Because those "truly successful investors who have shown excellent returns over the long term" all look at things from a long-term perspective.

 To take it a step further, **trend investing is better than value investing when viewed from a long-term perspective**.

 Even though Benjamin Graham's value investing thesis is obviously correct, few people notice that it has a hidden limitation:

->According to his thesis, you must always pay attention to the current price.
+>According to his thesis/ˈTHēsis/, you must always pay attention to the current price.

 Behind this hidden limitation is an even more deeply hidden factor:

 >Even though it is possible to determine whether the current price is lower than the current value, it's nearly impossible to determine the future price and value, especially the price and value after two full cycles.

-It's an almost impossible feat to both pay attention to the details of the present and seriously consider everything that could happen in the distant future.
+It's an almost impossible feat/fēt/ to both pay attention to the details of the present and seriously consider everything that could happen in the distant future.
 This is the key reason why truly successful value investors are so rare.
 A good analogy is the saying that if you wear one watch you'll basically know what time it is, even if it's a few minutes slow or a few minutes fast, but if you wear two watches you'll be very mixed up.

 According to value investing theory, you must work hard to find an investment with a price below its actual value.
 But when will you sell it?
-According to the theory, once its price exceeds its actual value you should sell it, whether it's ten days or ten years after you purchased it.
+According to the theory, once its price exceeds its actual value you should sell it, whether it's ten days or ten years after you purchased/ˈpərCHəs/ it.

 Following this theory, even Warren Buffett will make mistakes.
 His most famous mistake was his investment in Disney -- he actually made two mistakes trading Disney stock.
 In 1966, 36-year-old Buffett met Disney founder Walt Disney in California.
 Following the meeting, Buffett bought 5% of Disney ([NYSE:DIS](https://www.google.com/search?q=NYSE:+DIS)) for \$4 million at a price of \$0.31 per share.